Nathan-Front/flower_store_site_react_ver/README.md

 1. Go to Shop page
 2. Click add to cart
 3. In popup modal add quantity then click add to cart

+   \*When Buy Now is selected, it will redirect you to checkout page immediately

 4. On the top right click cart button
 5. Click Proceed to Checkout
 6. Fill the form